pvarouktsis/Compilers-assignments/README.md

 ```
 java code/ParserTest tests/test*.py
 ```
-where wildcard could be any number of test.
+where wildcard could be the number of test.

 ## Built with
 [SableCC](https://sablecc.org/)